Schaumburg Nursing Home Abuse Lawyer

 Friendship Village is a non-profit nursing care facility that has access to 250 Medicare and Medicaid qualified beds.
-Its four star rating overall is above average and its detractors are its large size and the ability of its staff to tend to the needs of every patient.
-This is a common concern for homes that have larger populations because staff members are required to stretch their time and resources among more patients.
+Its four-star rating overall is above average.
+However, its large size and the inability of its staff to meet the needs of every patient create problems.

-Its only health inspection deficiencies were that it needed to supervise patients with elevated fall risk more closely and provide more adequate care for those needing injections, respiratory care, colostomies or other special services.Lexington of Schaumburg
+Its only health inspection deficiencies were that it needed to closely supervise patients with elevated fall risk and provide adequate care for those needing injections, respiratory care, colostomies, or other specialized services.

 675 South Roselle Road